-Associates Degree in Applied Science with Certificate in Electronics or a related field or equivalent combination of education and experience.
+Associates Degree in Applied Sciences with Certificate in Electronics or a related field or equivalent combination of education and experience.
 Previous related utility experience preferred.
 Must be familiar with special equipment utilized in distribution and transmission systems such as reclosers, regulators, capacitors, and other equipment.
 Must have operating knowledge of various types of test equipment such as multi-meters and meter test boards.
-Working knowledge of electronic control equipment is preferred.
+Working knowledge of electrical control equipment is preferred.
 Perform substation inspections.
 Have knowledge of satellite radio and satellite internet systems.
-Ability to inventory various types or parts of equipment.
-Assist in building, installation and testing of primary and secondary metering equipment Ability to perform building maintenance as necessary.
+Ability to inventory various types or parts and equipment.
+Assist in building, installation and testing of primary and secondary metering equipment.
+Ability to perform building maintenance as necessary.
 Must be or become certified in first aid and cardiopulmonary resuscitation.

 Abilities and Skills:

 Must be able to work under adverse weather conditions such as extreme heat and cold, high winds and stormy conditions.
 Non-exempt position.
-To make sure all employees are provided with drug free and alcohol free working conditions, pre-employment, post accident, reasonable cause and random drug and alcohol tests are conducted on all employees.
+To ensure all employees are provided with drug free and alcohol free working conditions, pre-employment, post-accident, reasonable cause and random drug and alcohol tests are conducted on all employees.

 Rio Grande Electric Cooperative, Inc. was chartered under Texas law , July 27, 1945, and has the largest service territory of any electric cooperative in the contiguous United Sates.
 RGEC serves 18 counties in Texas and 2 counties in New Mexico, which covers approximately 35,000 square miles.